gorilli-team/chamillionaire/README.md

 3. **Set Up Environment Variables**

-   - Create a `.env` file and add your API keys for Privy, Nillion, and Monad.
+   - Create a `.env` file and add your API keys for Privy, Nillion.

 4. **Run the Development Server**
    ```bash